eagle-ai/eagle-ai.github.io/importHDFSAuditLog.md

 ### **Log4j Kafka Appender**

-Notice that if you use ambari, such as in sandbox, you must following the following steps via Ambari UI.
+Notice that if you use ambari, such as in sandbox, you **must** follow below steps via Ambari UI.
 In addition, restarting namenode is required.

 Step 1: Configure $HADOOP_CONF_DIR/log4j.properties, and add a log4j appender called "KAFKA_HDFS_AUDIT".